 A few seconds later, the Mac will unlock and you will receive a notification on your Apple Watch letting you know the unlocking was successful.
 If Auto Unlock fails to authenticate for some reason, the password entry option will pop up after approximately 10 seconds and you will be required to enter your password to log in.

 Auto Unlock is a Continuity feature, so it is limited to some of Apple's more recent machines.
-It is supported by all Mac models introduced in mid-2013 or later, and it requires an Apple Watch running watchOS 3 paired with an iPhone 5 or later.
+It is supported by all Mac models introduced in mid-2013 or later, and it requires an Apple Watch running watchOS 3 or later paired with an iPhone 5 or later.
 Handoff must be turned on in System Preferences (General --> Allow Handoff) and your iPhone, Apple Watch, and Mac must be signed into the same iCloud account.

 To enable Auto Unlock, you will also need to turn on Two-Factor Authentication if it isn't on already.